bkesterbyld/sitewire/content/pages/index.md

           Using an intuitive app, borrowers document job progress with video and photos and request funds in minutes.
 Background data analysis and high-precision location verification prevent fraud.
-Or borrowers submit draw requests via a page from your website.
+Or borrowers submit draw requests via a page from your website which you can route to traditional inspectors.
+Either way, your team and borrowers know how the draw is proceeding in real time.
         actions: []
         image: /images/sitewirephone4.png
         image_alt: Android and iOS Draw App